soniaisiganporia/awesome-cassandra/README.md

 - [Sky UK - Cassandra Kubernetes Operator](https://github.com/sky-uk/cassandra-operator) - Kubernetes operator that manages Cassandra clusters inside Kubernetes.
 Well designed and organized.
 - [CassKop - Cassandra operator for Kubernetes](https://github.com/Orange-OpenSource/cassandra-k8s-operator) - This Kubernetes operator automates the Cassandra operations such as deploying a new rack aware cluster, adding/removing nodes, configuring the C and JVM parameters, upgrading JVM and C versions.
 Written in Go.
 - [Strapdata - Elassandra Operator for Kubernetes](https://github.com/strapdata/elassandra-operator) - The Elassandra Kubernetes Operator automates the deployment and management of Elassandra clusters deployed in multiple Kubernetes clusters.
+- [Rook.io - Cassandra on Kubernetes](https://rook.io/docs/rook/v1.4/cassandra.html) - Rook is an open source cloud-native storage orchestrator, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.
+They have a special operator for Apache Cassandra amongst other providers.
+- [Kudo Cassandar Operator](https://github.com/mesosphere/kudo-cassandra-operator) - The KUDO Cassandra Operator makes it easy to deploy and manage Apache Cassandra on Kubernetes.

 ### Integrating with Cassandra